 What is the Best Chocolate Sauce for This Trifle?

 The chocolate drizzle on top is one of the best parts of this recipe.
 We grew up using classic Hershey’s syrup for treats like this, and it works wonderfully.
 That said, we like adding something a bit more decadent, and Ghiradelli has a line of chocolate sauces that are absolutely incredible.

-Add an extra bit of kick to your trifle by pouring on the higher quality chocolate sauce.
+Add an extra bit of kick to your trifle by pouring on the higher-quality chocolate sauce.

-Another alternative is to make your own simple chocolate sauce by melting quality chocolate and mixing with a bit of cream for a rich and thicker sauce.
+Another alternative is to make your own simple chocolate sauce by melting quality chocolate and mixing it with a bit of cream for a rich and thicker sauce.